Trajectory-Integrated Accessibility Analysis of Public Electric Vehicle Charging Stations: Results

 During the same period, median census-tract-averaged accessible hours (TI-acs [hours]) for public L2 and DCFC chargers increased from 2.0 hours and 0.82 hours in 2018 to 5.2 and 3.2 hours as of June 2024, representing 180\% and 290\% growth, respectively.
 While these improvements, particularly for L2 chargers, are substantial in absolute terms, they lag behind the overall increase in charger installations.
 This discrepancy arises because TI-acs [hours] does not account for the number of chargers at a given location but rather reflects the spatial distribution of charging infrastructure.
 The slower growth in TI-acs [hours] relative to total charger installations suggests that new L2 chargers have not been deployed in locations that would maximize improvements in charging accessibility for communities with historically low accessibility.

-Trends in TI-acs [hours] are shown in Fig.\ref{fig:breakdown}, alongside changes in Gini index measuring disparities in public charger accessibility at different locations (Fig. \ref{fig:breakdown} \textbf{c},\textbf{d}).
+Trends in TI-acs [hours] are shown in Fig.~\ref{fig:breakdown}, alongside changes in the Gini index measuring disparities in public charger accessibility across locations (Fig.~\ref{fig:breakdown}\textbf{c},\textbf{d}).
 A Gini index of 0 indicates perfect equality, whereas a value of 1 represents extreme concentration of resources.
 As infrastructure has expanded, accessibility inequality has steadily declined across all segments, as reflected by decreasing Gini index.
-By 2024, the Gini index for TI-acs [hours] were 0.38 for L2 chargers and 0.44 for DCFC chargers, marking reductions of 24\% and 23\%, respectively, since 2018.
-However, public charger accessibility near homes remains highly concentrated, leading to greater disparities, whereas accessibility at workplaces and other public locations is much more evenly distributed.
+By 2024, the Gini index for TI-acs [hours] was 0.38 for L2 chargers and 0.44 for DCFC chargers, marking reductions of 24\% and 23\%, respectively, since 2018.
+The larger disparity for DCFC suggests that fast-charging accessibility is more spatially concentrated than L2 accessibility.
+One likely reason is infrastructure placement: L2 chargers are deployed across a broader mix of settings, while DCFC stations are more selectively sited in commercial and other high-activity corridors rather than near residential areas.
+Another notable pattern is the high concentration of accessibility near homes, whereas accessibility at workplaces and other public locations is much more evenly distributed.